dokku/dokku/docs/advanced-usage/persistent-storage.md

 dokku storage:mount node-js-app some-docker-volume:/app/storage
 ```

 In the first example, Dokku will then mount the shared contents of `/var/lib/dokku/data/storage/node-js-app` to `/app/storage` inside the container.
 The mount point is *not* relative to your app's working directory, and is instead relative to the root (`/`) of the container.
 Mounts are only available for containers created via `run` and by the deploy process, and not during the build process.
+A mount is bound into every process type unless `--process-type` narrows it - see [scoping a mount to a process type](#scoping-a-mount-to-a-process-type).
 In addition, the host path is never auto-created by either Dokku or Docker, and should be an explicit path, not one relative to the current working directory.

 > If the `/storage` path within the container had pre-existing content, the container files will be over-written.
 This may be an issue for users that create assets at build time but then mount a directory at the same place during runtime.
 Files are not merged.